jarviscanada/jarvis_data_eng_AdhamElatris/README.md

 ## Highlighted Projects
 **Progression - A programming learning application**: Developed the comments feature for a coding education website used in multiple Quebec colleges, significantly improving communication between teachers and students.
-I used PHP Laravel, JavaScript, Vue.js and REST API
+I used PHP Laravel, JavaScript, Vue.js and REST API.

 **Matchez moi**: Led a team of four as SCRUM Master and developer for a dating website.
 The application won second-best of the semester and is showcased to incoming students.
-This project was built on Spring Boot, HTML (Thymeleaf), CSS and MariaDB database
+This project was built on Spring Boot, HTML (Thymeleaf), CSS and MariaDB database.

 **Typing Speed Game** [[GitHub](https://github.com/aelatris/TypingGame)]: Developed a responsive typing game designed to help improve keyboard reactivity by testing users’ speed with random words.
 The game features customizable timers and difficulty settings, utilizing JavaScript, HTML, CSS, and a REST API.